-The Tennessee Human Rights Act prohibits employment practices that discriminate based on race, creed, color, religion, sex, age, or national origin (TN Code Sec.
-4-21-101 et seq.).
+Protected classes.
+The Tennessee Human Rights Act prohibits employment practices that discriminate based on race, creed, color, religion, sex, age, or national origin (Tenn.
+Code § 4-21-101 et seq.).

-The Tennessee Disability Act prohibits employment practices that discriminate based on disability (TN Code Sec.
-8-50-103).
+The Tennessee Disability Act prohibits employment practices that discriminate based on disability (Tenn.
+Code § 8-50-103).
 Both laws apply to all public employers and to private employers with eight or more employees.
 While neither law specifically addresses the issue of preemployment inquiries, employers that ask applicants about any of these characteristics are likely to violate these provisions unless the characteristic is job-related.

 Bona fide occupational qualification (BFOQ) exception.
-The Act permits an employer to make an employment inquiry about an applicant’s religion, sex, or age only if it is reasonably necessary to the normal operation of the employer’s business (TN Code Sec.
-4-21-406(a) and TN Code Sec.
-4-21-407).
+The Act permits an employer to make an employment inquiry about an applicant’s religion, sex, or age only if it is reasonably necessary to the normal operation of the employer’s business (Tenn.
+Code §§ 4-21-406(a), 4-21-407).
 According to the Tennessee Human Rights Commission, a BFOQ exception is not warranted when based on:

 • Assumptions of the comparative general employment characteristics of persons of a particular group, such as their turnover rate;

 • Stereotypical characteristics, such as mechanical ability or aggressiveness;